Counting Blanks in Polygonal Arrangements: Rectilinear-polygonal cake and rectangular pieces

 \section{Rectilinear-polygonal cake and rectangular pieces}

 In this section, the toppings are still axes-parallel rectangles, but now the cake $C$ can be any simply-connected axes-parallel rectilinear polygon.
 The ``complexity'' of a rectilinear polygon is characterized by the number of its \emph{reflex vertices} --- vertices with internal angle $270^\circ$.
 It is known that a rectilinear polygon with $T$ reflex vertices can always be partitioned to at most $T+1$ rectangles \cite{Keil2000Polygon,Eppstein2010GraphTheoretic}, and this bound is tight when the vertices of $C$ are in general position.
-Since our goal is to bound the number of blank rectangles --- it is expected that the bound should depend on $T$, in addition to $m$ (the number of toppings).
+Since our goal is to bound the number of blank rectangles, we expect the bound to depend on $T$, in addition to $m$ (the number of toppings).

 \begin{theorem} Let $C$ (``cake'') be a simply-connected axes-parallel polygon with $T$ reflex vertices, and $Z_1, \dots,Z_m$ (``toppings'') be pairwise-disjoint axes-parallel rectangles in $C$.
 There exists a partition of $C$ into $m+b$ axes-parallel rectangles, $C=Z'_1 \sqcup \cdots \sqcup Z'_{m+b}$, where $Z_i\subseteq Z'_i$ for all $i\leq m$, and $b\leq m+T-\doubleroot{m}$.
 Moreover, for every $m$ and $T$ there exists an arrangement where in every such partition, $b = m+T-\doubleroot{m}$. \end{theorem}